How to Cope When You’re Feeling Hopeless About the World

 If your heavy feelings about the state of the world are bringing down your mental health or could be attached to other things such as anxiety, depression, or trauma, tell someone you trust that you want or need help.
 A great first step is to connect with a primary-care physician or therapist for a mental health checkup.
 With their support, you can find ways to cope.
 You might also ask how you can connect with others who share similar struggles, such as in a peer support group or group therapy.

 No single person can solve all the world’s problems, which were decades if not centuries in the making.
 But you can find other people who care, then build each other up and make a difference together.
 Worried about a specific issue (or a few)?
 Shift your focus from the big-picture problem to small, specific ways you can do something to make the world a better place.
 Instead of focusing on how many people can’t afford food right now, for example, turn your attention to finding and following food justice advocates online, signing up for action alerts, or joining a local mutual aid group or support organization.

-There’s a reason we celebrate Black History Month, Indigenous Peoples’ Day, Pride Month, World AIDS Day, and the Trans Day of Visibility, among many other awareness months and holidays.
-It’s to remind ourselves that we have elders who survived and paved the way for us to continue the struggle for freedom, equity, and justice.
-Realizing you are part of a community of survivors can help ground you in a rich history of resistance and give you the lessons you need to carry into the future you want to live in.
+We honor dark moments in history and celebrate the people and peoples who fought for peace, freedom, equity, and justice to remind ourselves that we have elders who survived and fought for change.
+Realizing you are part of a community of survivors can help ground you in a rich history of resistance and resolution and give you the lessons you need to carry into the future you want to live in.

 You get to decide what comes next and how you’ll live out your own legacy.
 With the support of a community, regular time to rest, and inspiration from others, you can begin to accept existential despair and see it in new ways.
 In time, you can also find space for other feelings, like energy, hope, and joy.